mwill20/Trust-Bench-SecureEval-Ops/Project2v2/README.md

 ```powershell
 python web_interface.py
 ```
-Then open http://localhost:5000 in your browser for a beautiful web UI with real-time collaboration visualization.
+Then open http://localhost:5000 in your browser for a beautiful web UI with real-time collaboration visualization and an LLM-powered chat panel.

 ### Option 3: Command Line
 ```powershell